MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending.md

 **Build flexible automation.** Your automation should be flexible enough (1) to deploy one workload to multiple subscriptions and (2) adapt to subscription service limits.

 *One workload to many subscriptions:* Some workloads need to span several subscriptions.
-For example, workloads that use a storage account per Azure Active Directory tenant often use dozens of subscriptions.
+For example, multi-tenant architectures that use isolated storage accounts per tenant often use dozens of subscriptions.

 *Subscription service limits:* An enterprise with several thousand subscriptions should have automation that can deploy to old subscription or co-locate workloads in a subscription to avoid the limits.
 The ideal use cases for subscription reuse are developer sandboxes, training environments, or software-as-a-service (SaaS) providers using one subscription per customer.
 MCA customers nearing 5,000 active subscriptions should consider subscription reuse.
 EA customers, should reuse subscription when nearing 5,000 active and cancelled subscriptions.